|Valencia won both La Liga and UEFA Cup in 2003-2004|

 Except for two loan spells, David Albelda played his entire career with Valencia.
 He was the heart and soul of the team that won two legaue title, an UEFA Cup and two runnerup medals at the Champions' league.
+He was known for his midfield partnership with Ruben Baraja.
 He also served as their captain from 2001.
 He was capped 51 times for Spain.
 He went to two World Cup Finals and a single European Championship.
-He narrowly missed the Euro 2008.
+He narrowly missed the European Championship in 2008, where Spain won their first major trophy since 1964.

 Baraja started his career with Real Valladolid and moved to Atletico Madrid.
 Atletico Madrid relegated after the 1999-2000 season which allowed him to join Valencia and his career took off.
 Forming a midfield with David Albelda, Valencia won two La Liga titles and the 2004 UEFA Cup.
 He was also a part of the losing side at the Champions' league Final in 2001.
 He earned 43 caps. he played in WC 2002 and Euro 2004.

 CM: Jose Claramunt (Spain)

 From 1966 to 1978, Jose Claramunt played for his only club, Valencia.
-He won the league in 1970-71, but also lost three Copa del Rey Finals in row during the early 1970's.
-He earned 23 caps, six of which as the captain.
-He never played in any major international tournament.
+He won the league title in the 1970-71 season, but also lost three Copa del Rey Finals in row during the early 1970's.
+He earned 23 caps, six of which as the captain, but he never played in any major international tournament.
+His brother Enrique also played for Valenca at the same time.

 LW: Vicente Rodriguez (Spain)

 Vicente moved to Valencia from Levante in 2000.
 He was a part of the great team that won two League titles and the 2004 UEFA Cup.
 At his peak, he was among the best wingers in the world, but his injuries limited his career.
-He only managed 38 caps.
+He later played with Brighton & Hove Albion in England at the end of his career.
+For the national team, he only managed 38 caps between 2002 and 2005.
 He only made it to Euro 2004.

 AM/RM: Gaizka Mendieta (Spain)